Unlike Bridgerton, The Queen Charlotte Prequel Doesn’t Tiptoe Around Race

 Creator Shonda Rhimes doesn't skirt around the issues of race and white privilege, which actor Arsema Thomas (who plays the young Lady Danbury) says was crucial.

-"The way that Bridgerton is able to be this diverse utopia is because there had to be those hard conversations at the beginning," Thomas tells Refinery29 Australia.
+"The way that Bridgerton is able to be this diverse utopia is because there had to be those hard conversations at the beginning," Thomas tells Refinery29.

 "I think that is a really great message, specifically for where we are now.
 Because, there is this want to bypass these difficult conversations where we feel that it's a lose-lose, and we want to skip to that place where everything is OK.
 And in reality, to get to that place, you have to go through the trenches.
 That's what Queen Charlotte is about."